mercyOyiwodu/mercyOyiwodu/README.md

 ## Hi there 👋 I am Abu Mercy Oyiwodu

-I'm a backend development!
+I'm a backend developer!
 With a passion for technology and innovation, I’m continuously learning, building, and enhancing my skills to create impactful solutions.

 - 🌱 I’m a backend developer
 - 👯 I’m looking to collaborate with developers on many projects